Dual Citizenship

 Identification and Authentication Related

 In the chapter Logins and Transactions we mentioned that the ID of an individual is stored on their devices and they can use that ID to login.
-For citizens of multiple societies, the society that initializes the device stores on that device all the IDs associated with the citizen.
-Each one of these IDs is associated with one specific society.
+For citizens of multiple societies, when any parent society initializes that citizen's device, it stores on that device all the citizen's IDs associated with all the parent societies of the citizen.

 Receiving Wealth Related

-Since we are considering a person who is a citizen of more than one society, this person will have accounts (actually the entire account book) in all these societies.
+Since we are considering a person who is a citizen of more than one society, this person will have an identity record and an account book in each one of these societies.
 Thus this person can have wealth in all these societies.

 Every society knows the local current wealth and local typical wealth of this citizen.
-Every society also knows all other societies that this citizen is a citizen of.
+Every society also knows all other societies that this citizen is a member of.
 Hence they know the citizen's typical wealth in each of these societies in their respective currencies.
-Each society can convert the value of the typical wealth of this citizen in some other society in the local currency using the currency exchange rate.
-Thus every society knows the citizens total typical wealth across all societies that the citizen is a citizen of.
+Each society can convert the value of the typical wealth of this citizen in some other society into the local currency using the currency exchange rate.
+Thus, every parent society knows the citizen's total typical wealth across all societies that the citizen is a member of.

 We will use the concepts of local typical wealth and total typical wealth.

-Being a citizen of a society the person ought to receive his or her share of the wealth redistribution.
+As a citizen of a society, the person ought to receive their share of the wealth redistribution.

-For wealth redistribution, if the total typical wealth of such a citizen is greater than or equal to one unit of gold ETF, then the citizen gets a fraction of his or her share.
-We will call this fraction as the claim fraction and it is determined as follows:
+If a citizen is a citizen of multiple societies, then the citizen gets a fraction of their share of wealth redistribution from each of the parent societies.
+We will call this fraction the claim fraction, and it is determined as follows:

 claim fraction = local typical wealth / total typical wealth